ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/uri.rst

 .. method:: slash_segment($n[, $where = 'trailing'])

-  This function is almost identical to :meth:`URI::segment` except it adds a trailing and/or leading slash based on the second parameter.
+  This method is almost identical to :meth:`URI::segment` except it adds a trailing and/or leading slash based on the second parameter.
 If the parameter is not used, a trailing slash added.
 Examples::